-What exactly happens while the Night Nurse is here?
-Do I even need newborn care?
+What exactly happens while the Night Nurse/Newborn Caregiver is here?

-The role of the Registered Nurse or Newborn Care Provider (NCP) is to transition families home from the hospital with their newborn, provide evidence based education and ongoing support to parents as needed.
+The role of the Registered Nurse or Newborn Care Provider (NCP) is to provide nurturing overnight care to newborns and evidence based education to parents.
 This means we provide:

 - any and all care of the child while we’re in your home (diapering, feeding, burping, soothing, swaddling, bathing and whatever else your baby needs